artscout/SpellbookAbridged/readme.txt

 My goal is to append onto the existing Spellbook in WoW's UI in order to minimize conflicts with other addons that may alter the Spellbook.
 With the next potential feature I am reviewing to add into the Spellbook, my goal to keep the Spellbook simple may change.

+Version 2.6.5
+		Updated for Wrath of the Lich King Classic
+		Removed spell rank filter as unneded because SpellBook in WotLKC already has this functionality Fixed spell Auto UpRank

 Version 2.6.4: